kapsitis/math/src/site/problembase/lv-nol/content.md

+## Atrisinājums

-## Aritmētiskas progresijas locekļu summa
+Aritmētiskas progresijas locekļu summa

 $$S=a_1 + a_2 + \ldots + a_n = \frac{a_1 + a_n}{2}\cdot{}n$$